Blog

 • Protected Membranes: Root-resistant TPO/PVC layers.

 • Walk Pads: Designated maintenance paths to distribute worker weight.
-Always retrofit older roofs with reinforcement mats before adding solar.

 Q: How do you waterproof a flat roof under solar mounts?